adhvaithr/Pidentify/README.md

 ## Read data from a csv file (main.cpp)

-"main.cpp" will turn csv file into "std::vector<ClassMember> dataset" for future use.
+"main.cpp" will turn a csv file into "std::vector<ClassMember> dataset" for future use.

 ## Data processing (process.cpp)